Gibberlings3/Skills-and-Abilities/README.md

 **EPIC WEAPON SPECIALIZATION (FIGHTERS ONLY - REQUIRES EPIC WEAPON FOCUS):** The warrior gains +2 bonus to damage.

+**IMPROVED CRITICAL (WARRIOR CLASSES ONLY)** The character increases their critical threat range by 2.
+For example, a longsword that normally threatens a critical on a roll of 19-20 would now threaten a critical on a roll of 17-20.

 **GREAT CHARISMA:** The character gains +1 bonus to Charisma.
 This feat may be taken multiple times, up to a maximum of +5 Charisma.

 **GREAT CONSTITUTION:** The character gains +1 bonus to Constitution.
 This feat may be taken multiple times, up to a maximum of +5 Constitution.